fortran-lang/fprettify/README.md

 * Line continuations are aligned with the previous opening delimiter `(`, `[` or `(/` or with an assignment operator `=` or `=>`.
 If none of the above is present, a default hanging indent is applied.
 * Consistent amount of whitespace around operators and delimiters.
 * Removal of extraneous whitespace and consecutive blank lines.
+* Tested for editor integration.
+* By default, fprettify causes whitespace changes only and thus preserves revision history.
+* fprettify can handle cpp and [fypp](https://github.com/aradi/fypp) preprocessor directives.

+## Limitations

 * Works only for modern Fortran (Fortran 90 upwards).
-* Tested for editor integration.
-* By default, fprettify causes changes in the amount of whitespace only and thus preserves revision history.
 * Feature missing?
 Please create an issue.